Water Saving Gardens

 Once the soil has been properly prepared and the plants are in the next most important step is to mulch.
 Most people (including some landscapers) put mulch on too thinly and fail to maintain it.
 Again this costs money through evaporation of water.

 Most plants need a depth of 300mm of well drained soil to grow well.
 Ideally the soil should be aproximately 40% clay, 40% sand and 20% organic material with air and water spaces.
 Most of the Adelaide plains has an alkali clay based soil and the coastal strip is sand or sandy loam.
-The Adelaide Hills are largely acid clays.
+The Adelaide hills are an acid soils.
+Melbourne has neutral to alkali soils on the plains and acid soils in the hills.

 Garden or Landscape Design is not possible without an understanding of your soil